 It is widely accepted that tea leaf and its infusion contain caffeine and other stimulants or alkaloids in significant quantities.
-Consequently, it is also reported that these stimulants (especially caffeine) are either absent or found in a very low quantity in the probiotic fermented version of tea beverage, called kombucha.
+Consequently it is also reported that, these stimulants (especially caffeine) are either absent or found in a very low quantity in the probiotic fermented version of tea beverage, called kombucha.
 According to Malbaša et al. (2006), quantity of these alkaloids gets decreased during fermentation of tea to kombucha.
-Interestingly, reports have confirmed that caffeine and other compounds can stimulate the ability of Acetobacter xylinum (primary bacterium of SCOBY) to produce a cellulose network, the base of kombucha's microflora (Fontana et al. 1991).
-According to Greenwalt et al. (2000), methylxanthines and other stimulants can also inhibit the normal switch-off mechanism of cellulose synthase which may also help to accelerate the formation of that cellulose network.
+Interestingly, reports have confirmed that caffeine and other stimulants can stimulate the ability of Acetobacter xylinum (primary bacterium of SCOBY) to produce a cellulose network, the base of kombucha's microflora (Fontana et al. 1991).
+According to Greenwalt et al.

+(2000), methylxanthines and other stimulants can also inhibit the normal switch-off mechanism of cellulose synthase which may also help to accelerate the formation of that cellulose network.
 However, there are no report that can clarify the existence of those stimulants in kombucha; whether as by-products of microbial metabolism during fermentation or its involvement into some other microbial pathways inside the SCOBY.
 This throws a doubt on the fate of caffeine and other alkaloids of tea infusion in its fermented form.
-So, to find out the aftermath of those components in kombucha, we prepared and carried out preliminary biochemical tests, followed by GC-MS analysis to put up a scientific explanation for better understanding.
-The results have been described here in this communication.
+So, to find out the aftermath of those components in kombucha, we prepared and carried on preliminary biochemical tests, followed by GC-MS analysis to put up a scientific explanation for better understanding.

 How to cite this article: Majumder, S., Ghosh, A., Chakraborty, S. and Bhattacharya, M. (2020).
-Withdrawal of Stimulants from Tea Infusion by SCOBY During Kombucha Fermentation: A Biochemical Investigation.
+Stimulants of tea Infusion are Completely Withdrawn by SCOBY during Kombucha Fermentation: A Biochemical Investigation.
 Int.
-I. Food Ferment, Technol., 10(1): 21-26.
+J. Food Ferment.
+Technol., 10(2): 113-118.